MrPerry365/readme-generator-pro/README.md

-  # README Generator Pro
+  # README generator pro
-## After answering command prompt questions a quality README.md will be generated.
+## answer the questions in the command line and a quality readme.md will be generated

 ## Badge: [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)]